bobrik/pupergrep/README.md

 ## Demo

-Yes, we have it, right here: [http://home.bobrik.name/](http://home.bobrik.name/).
-Feel free to touch it before using!
+Yes, we have it, right here: [http://home.bobrik.name/](http://home.bobrik.name/).=

+Select log you like and try to push some buttons.

 ## Installation